Ready to Submit Your Documents?

 Ryerson University reserves the right to require official documents at any time during the application/admission process, and to rescind any Offer of Admission if discrepancies are found between unofficial and official documents.

-If you need to submit additional documents that are not indicated on your Upload page, you must arrange for them to be sent via mail/courier.
-Please do not submit the same documents that you have already uploaded – doing so may slow down the review of your application.
+If you need to submit additional documents that are not indicated in your Choose>Ryerson Applicant Portal, you must arrange for them to be sent via mail/courier.

 If you are still unable to upload your documents, please submit them as indicated below:

-- Arrange submission via the Ontario Universities’ Application Centre (OUAC), if eligible (visit the OUAC website for details and eligibility).
+- Arrange submission via the Ontario Universities’ Application Centre (OUAC), if eligible (visit the OUAC website, external link for details and eligibility).

 - Mail/courier (Undergraduate Admissions, 350 Victoria Street, Toronto, ON Canada M5B 2K3)

-Applicants to the RTA School of Media: Media Production, New Media and Sport Media programs are required to upload their non-academic requirements.
+Applicants to the RTA School of Media: Media Production and New Media programs are required to upload their non-academic requirements.
 Here are some common questions:

 I am having difficulty activating my Ryerson Online Identity.
 Can you help?